 The total cost can be deceiving at times.
 So, get the unit price instead.
 You can do this by dividing the total cost by the number of units in a pack.

 53. Refinance your mortgage.

-This can be different from every individual.
-Refinancing can work to some but not to everyone.
+This can be different for every individual.
+Refinancing can work for some but not for everyone.
 According to Investopedia, many lenders say 1% savings is enough of an incentive to refinance.

 54. Keep your water temperature to 120 degrees.

 Lowering your temperature by a tad can save you so much on your energy bill.
-According to the Department of Energy, for every 10ºF reduction in temperature, you can save from 3%–5% on your water heating costs.
+According to the Department of Energy, for every 10ºF reduction in temperature, you can save from 3%–to 5% on your water heating costs.

-55. Use cashback app when you shop online.
+55. Use the cashback app when you shop online.

 56. Get rid of home telephone